TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Conclusion

 \end{itemize}

-Architectural improvements and refinements in the training pipeline also represent an important future direction.
-We aim to explore alternative pooling mechanisms (e.g., attention-based) to weight per-channel contribution more precisely.

-By open-sourcing\footnote{after review} our pre-trained models and the architectures used for downstream evaluations, we aim to provide a versatile resource that can accelerate future research and serve as a foundation for the broader EMG community.
-Our intention is that other researchers will extend this backbone with additional datasets, improved training strategies, and architectural variations, aligning with the community-wide effort recently advocated by Eddy et al. \cite{eddy_2025_raising}.
+By open-sourcing{\footnote{\url{https://github.com/pulp-bio/BioFoundation}} our pre-trained models and the architectures used for downstream evaluations, we aim to provide a versatile resource that can accelerate future research and serve as a foundation for the broader EMG community.
+Our intention is that other researchers will extend this backbone with additional datasets, improved training strategies, and architectural variations.